top of page

 Freshwater systems

 Freshwater systems face similar challenges.
 Rivers, streams, and lakes serve as transport corridors, carrying particles from urban areas to the ocean.
-Along the way, these microplastics can settle in sediments, where they affect benthic organisms and alter microbial communities essential for nutrient cycling.
+Along the way, these microplastics can settle in sediments, where they affect benthic organisms and alter microbial communities that are critical for nutrient turnover.
 Wastewater treatment plants remove a significant portion, but not all, of these particles; those that escape continue into natural waterways.
 Over time, sediments become reservoirs of microplastics in water, slowly releasing particles back into circulation during storms or dredging activities.

 Soil and agricultural ecosystems

 Soil and agricultural ecosystems are increasingly recognized as major sinks for microplastics as well.
 Synthetic fibers from laundry, fragments from degraded films, and residues from compost or sludge-based fertilizers can accumulate in farmland.
 This buildup affects soil structure, reducing porosity and water retention, and may alter the activity of earthworms and beneficial microbes.
 Because many crops rely on healthy soil biota for nutrient uptake, the presence of food microplastics at the root level could influence plant health and productivity.
-Research continues to explore how these particles interact with root systems and whether they move into edible plant tissues.
+Research continues to explore how these particles interact with root systems and whether they move into edible plant tissues that humans and animals consume.

 Interaction between Microplastics and Other Pollutants